PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 17:20:53
+Last updated: 2024-04-02 17:21:28
-Random Quote: Life shrinks or expands in proportion to one's courage. - Anaïs Nin
+Random Quote: Science gives us knowledge, but only philosophy can give us wisdom. - Will Durant